sharetribe/flex-docs/src/docs/the-new-sharetribe/How to go Live/index.md

 noindex: true
 ---

 Once you are ready to bring the first users to your marketplace, you are ready to go Live.
-Going Live unlocks the Live environment, which allows real users to signup to your marketplace and transact with real money.
+Going Live unlocks the Live environment, where it is possible to add real users and process transactions with real credit card details.

 Going Live takes several steps.